kazuho/draft-kazuho-quic-authenticated-handshake/draft-kazuho-quic-authenticated-handshake.md

 The long header packets exchanged using this specification carry the QUIC version number of 0xXXXXXXXX (TBD).

-## The "QUIC-ESNI" TLS Extension
+## The "QUIC-AH" TLS Extension

-The QUIC-ESNI TLS Extension indicates the versions of the QUIC protocol that the server supports.
-The values in the extension SHOULD be identical to what would be included in the Version Negotiation packet.
+The QUIC-AH TLS Extension indicates the versions of QUIC supported by the server that have the authenticated handshake flavors, along with the versions being exposed on the wire for each of those versions.

 ~~~
    struct {
+       uint32 base_version;
-       uint32 supported_versions<4..2^16-4>;
+       uint32 wire_versions<4..2^16-4>;
+   } SupportedVersion;

+   struct {
+       SupportedVersion supported_versions<8..2^16-4>;
-   } QUIC_ESNI;
+   } QUIC_AH;
 ~~~

-A server willing to accept QUIC connections using this specification MUST publish ESNI Resource Records that contain the QUIC_ESNI extension including the QUIC version number 0xXXXXXXXX.
+This specification defines a variant of QUIC version 1.
+Therefore, a ESNI Resource Records being published for a server providing support for this specification MUST include a QUIC_AH extension that contains a SupportedVersion structure with the `base_version` set to 1.

-A client MUST NOT initiate a connection establishment attempt specified in this document unless it sees a compatible version number in the QUIC_ESNI extension of the ESNI Resource Record advertised by the server.
+A client MUST NOT initiate a connection establishment attempt specified in this document unless it sees a compatible base version number in the QUIC_AH extension of the ESNI Resource Record advertised by the server.

+The `wire_versions` field indicates the version numbers to be contained in the long header packets, for each of the base versions that the server supports.
+The wire versions SHOULD be chosen at random, as the exposure of arbitrary version numbers prevents network devices from incorrectly assuming that the version numbers are stable.

+For each connection establishment attempt, a client SHOULD randomly choose one wire version, and the endpoints MUST use long header packets containing the chosen wire version throughout that connection establishment attempt.

 ## Initial Packet